ekoyuliawan/freepbx-docker/README.md

 properly exposed.\
 There's a [known issue](https://github.com/moby/moby/issues/11185) about Docker and its way to expose a large range of ports, since each port exposed loads another process into memory and you may be experiencing a low memory condition.\
 As a trade-off, those ports are going to be exposed via Docker host `iptables` manually.\
-So, `run.sh` will take care of iptables configuration, besides building and running the image.
+So [run.sh](run.sh) will take care of iptables configuration, besides building and running the image.

 ### Host requirements
 - `ip`, `iptables` and `awk` commands